OracleCPS/oracleintegrationday/Home.md

 - Gain Insight - Gain real-time insight into end-to-end processes with guidance on best next steps for your business operational excellence and run massively parallel real-time analytics on streaming data for instant actionable insights.

 ## Hands-on Lab Overview
-This hands-on lab will allow participants to clone a sample integration flow and add 2 conditional branches.
+ **Lab 1** This hands-on lab will allow participants to clone a sample integration flow and add 2 conditional branches.
 They will activate the flow and Test using a REST Client (i.e., Postman)

 The OIC integration that we'll be working with is shown in the following picture: